 Senior Managing Director, Georgeson LLC

-Christopher Dowd specializes in advising companies on complex corporate governance and equity compensation issues.
-He draws on over 25 years of experience consulting with Fortune 500 and small-to mid-cap corporations and an in-depth knowledge of ISS voting policies and institutional guidelines to successfully navigate even the most challenging proxy situations.
+Christopher Dowd advises companies on complex corporate governance and equity compensation issues as a Senior Managing Director at Georgeson.
+He draws on 30 years of experience consulting with Fortune 500, small- and mid-cap corporations as well as an in-depth understanding of ISS voting policies and institutional guidelines to successfully navigate even the most challenging proxy situations for Georgeson clients.

-Recent M&A transactions in which Chris participated include:
+Notable M&A transactions Chris has participated in include:

 • Sprint’s acquisition of Clearwire